Bandim Health Project

 The Bandim Health Project works with population based health research in one of the world's poorest countries, Guinea-Bissau in West Africa.

-Group members have made strong claims about the non-specific effect of vaccines, but these claims have been described as the result of questional research methods.
+Group members have made strong claims about the non-specific effect of vaccines, but these claims have been described as the result of questionable research methods.

 History

 The Bandim Health Project was initiated in 1978 by Peter Aaby.
 The project is currently based on collaboration between the Ministry of Public Health in Guinea-Bissau, the Statens Serum Institut in Denmark, and researchers affiliated to The University of Southern Denmark, as well as the University of Aarhus, Denmark.

 In 2012, the Danish National Research Foundation funded the establishment of the Center of Excellence, The Research Center for Vitamins and Vaccines (CVIVA) based on the Bandim Health Project and its research into non-specific effects of vaccines.

 Fields of research

 The Bandim Health Project works with population based health research, focusing on women and children.
 The project's fields of research include: